discovery

 Much like Maslow’s hierarchy, Aarron Walter’s hierarchy of user needs defines basic user needs that interfaces must fulfill before more advanced needs can be addressed.

-This sounds so easy but how do you know what is the exact way you need to be different?
+This sounds easy but how do you know what is the exact way you need to be different?
 You may risk guessing.
 You might trust your gut instinct.
-And you may learn it from your users.
-The latter sounds more reliable than guessing, doesn’t it?
+Or you could get the answer straight from the people who’ll actually use the thing.
+The last one sounds a lot more reliable than guessing, doesn’t it?

 Value of User Research Phase